build3r/TodayILearned/stoic_lessons/lessons_2021.md

 41. Feb 10: Anger may fuel yur desire in short burst but its a toxic fuel, it damages the engine and you need more and more of it just to keep up.
 So don't rely on it.
 42. Feb 11: The saying absolute power corrupts absolutely may not be true always.
 It comes down to an individual's self-awareness and inner strength.
 43. Feb 12: When you work or things you do stresses you out ask your self *Is this really the life I want?* . **Don’t be afraid to make a change—a big one.**
-44.
+44. Feb 13: When you are swayed by a pleasure which you will regret later, take a pause and bring to your minf the enjoyement of pleasure nad the regret ot it later and weigh them against not doing it at all.
+Once you understand that indulging is actually worse than resisting the urge will lose its appeal.
+45. Feb 14: Make sure that you mind (intelligence) is in charge, not your emotions, immediate physical sensations or your hormones.
+46.
-45. Feb 26: In fit of rage or passion you may take actions which you will regret.
+47. Feb 26: In fit of rage or passion you may take actions which you will regret.
 At this time try rationalize run these emotions on something else, like writing in a diary, letter etc which will give some time to reflect upon it.
-46. Feb 27: Try to be  **Indifferent** to emotions like greed, lust, passion.
+48. Feb 27: Try to be  **Indifferent** to emotions like greed, lust, passion.
 Don't let them take over you.
 As humans these emotions are natural and shunning them completely might not be possible.
-47. Feb 28: When you loose you cool it doesn't mean that all the things which you have learnt have been wasteful.
+49. Feb 28: When you loose you cool it doesn't mean that all the things which you have learnt have been wasteful.
 Its just a momentary lapse.
 Regain you composure and look forward to avoid the same mistake.
-48. Feb 29: Don't try to get too many things at once, sometimes you may have to drop few things.
+50. Feb 29: Don't try to get too many things at once, sometimes you may have to drop few things.
 ---
 61. Mar 01: To begin philosophy, you must first question your emotion, belief and even language who may seem very normal.
 62. Mar 02: To understand yourself you must accurately asses yourself.
 Things which cannot be measured cannot be improved.